Learn the benefits and best practices of texting links, along with how to send a link in a text message.

-A hyperlink is activated by clicking on a highlighted word or phrase.
+You open a hyperlink by clicking on a highlighted word or phrase.
 A regular link is simply a URL that’s not embedded in any text.

 To give you an example, here are two versions of the link to our Ultimate SMS Marketing Guide:

 |Read our Ultimate Guide to SMS Marketing||Read our ultimate guide to SMS marketing: https://simpletexting.com/in-depth-guide/ultimate-sms-marketing-guide/|